When You Lose Interest In People Quickly

 If you're feeling stuck in a rut

 First, take steps to make the big change you need.
 You may be able to do it fairly soon, or you might need to prepare for a while.
 Second, see if you can mentally uncouple your urge for a change from your interest in people.
 You may have unconsciously and automatically linked the two: "I'm bored of my life situation = I'm unenthusiastic about everyone I meet".

 If new friendships drain your social energy

 Try to be more aware of your "social battery level".
 Rather than suddenly growing sick of your friend when you've gotten too drained, try to notice your energy levels dropping earlier, and set aside more time for yourself.
 Pace your relationships.
 You don't have to hang out constantly right away.
-Learn to say 'no' and set boundaries if you tend to get drained because you're not good at turning down invitations, or leaving get togethers once you've had your fill.
-This article has some suggestions on managing your social stamina: When You Easily Get Drained And Tired In Social Situations
+Learn to say things like, "I can't make it that day, but how about next week?"
+Get better at setting boundaries if you tend to get drained because you're not good at turning down invitations, or leaving get togethers once you've had your fill.
+This article has some suggestions on managing your social stamina:

 If you're not actually interested in making more friends

-If your motivation to have friends ebbs and flows
+If your desire to have friends ebbs and flows

 If the way you talk to people keeps you from seeing their interesting side

 Try to change your interaction style and cut down on any self-focused or self-absorbed habits you have.
 Deliberately talk to people in a way where you let them speak, so you can hear what's interesting about them, as opposed to going on about what appeals to you.
 Curb any behaviors that may make people hesitate to open up to you, such as mocking any display of vulnerability or emotion.
 Again, realize that while adjusting your style can give people more of a chance, it doesn't mean you'll like everyone.